Ricerca personalizzata

 There are thousands of programs available to install on Ubuntu.
 These programs are stored in software archives (repositories) and are available for installation over the Internet.
 This makesit very easy to install new programs.
 It is also very secure, because each program you install is thoroughly tested and built specifically for Ubuntu.

-The Ubuntu software repository is organised into four "components", on the basis of the level of support Ubuntu can offer them, and whether or not they comply with Ubuntu's [WWW] Free Software Philosophy.
+The Ubuntu software repository is organised into four "components", on the basis of the level of support Ubuntu can offer them, and whether or not they comply with Ubuntu's Free Software Philosophy.
 The components are called Main (officially supported software), Restricted (supported software that is not available under a completely free license), UniverseMultiverse (software that is "not free").
-You can find more information about the Ubuntu Repositories [WWW] here.

 The Ubuntu Install CDs contain software from the Main and Restricted components.
 Once your system is made aware of the Internet-based locations for these repositories, many more software programs are made available for installation.
 Using the software package management tools already installed on your system, you can search for, install and update any piece of software directly over the Internet, without the need for the CD.